aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 The greatest danger could be your stupidity.

-Last update: Sat Jun 21 05:09:37 2025
+Last update: Sun Jun 22 05:10:44 2025

 ### Let's play! 🎮